daisygunn/heiwa-gallery/README.md

 #### **Product management**

-Products can be added using the `add product` dropdown, the superuser is taken to a form where upon submission the product is added to the model.
+Products can be added using the `add product` dropdown, the superuser is taken to a form where upon submission the product is added to the model:

 ![](assets/images/add-product.jpg)